Farnooshmo/portfolio/README.md

 Welcome to my portfolio app!
 This project showcases my various projects and serves as a platform to highlight my skills and experiences.

+## Technologies Used

+- [Next.js](https://nextjs.org/): A React framework for building fast and scalable web applications.
+- [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework that helps in building modern designs with ease.

 ## Getting Started

 First, run the development server: